izne/RMP/README.md

 # Radio Management Panel
-A minimalistic control panel for MFS20 flight simulators, functionally resembling the RMP of Airbus A320 aircraft.
+A minimalistic control panel for MFS20 flight simulator radio panel, functionally resembling the THALES PN C12848CA01 (on A320)

 <img title="The OEM RMP panel on the Airbus A320, image by SIM-on-A320" src="https://sim-on-a320.com/wp-content/uploads/2017/12/RMP_OEM1-768x576.jpg" width="480px">